Royal Institution Christmas Lectures: History

 The props for the lectures are designed and created by the RI's science demonstration technician, a post which Faraday previously held.
 A popular technician, with the advent of television, serving from 1948 to 1986, was Bill Coates.
-The technician is informed of the general subject of the lectures during spring, but the specifics aren't settled until September, with the recordings made in mid-December.
+The technician is informed of the general subject of the lectures during spring, but the specifics are not settled until September, with the recordings made in mid-December.
 By 2009, the lectures had expanded to a series of five sessions each year.
-However, in 2010 the Royal Institution cut back on costs as it had become over £2 million in debt.
-These cost-cutting measures included the budget allotted to the Christmas Lectures.
-This resulted in a reduction from five sessions to three.
+However, in 2010 the Royal Institution cut back on costs, as it had become over £2 million in debt, and this resulted in a reduction from five sessions to three.

 Television

-A single Christmas Lecture, by G. I. Taylor, was the first to be televised, in 1936, on the BBC's fledgling Television Service.
-They were broadcast on BBC Two from 1966 to 1999 and Channel 4 from 2000 to 2004.
-In 2000 one of the lectures was broadcast live for the first time.
+A 15-minute preview of a Christmas Lecture by G. I. Taylor was the first to be televised, in December 1936, on the BBC's fledgling Television Service.
+Occasional lectures were broadcast in the subsequent decades, and each series was broadcast in its entirety on BBC Two from 1966 to 1999 and Channel 4 from 2000 to 2004.
+In 2000, one of the lectures was broadcast live for the first time.

 Following the end of Channel 4's contract to broadcast the lectures, there were concerns that they might simply be dropped from scheduling as the channel was negotiating with the Royal Institution over potential changes to the format, while the BBC announced that "The BBC will not show the lectures again, because it feels the broadcasting environment has moved on in the last four years."
 Channel Five subsequently agreed to show the lectures from 2005 to 2008, an announcement which was met with derision from academics.
 The lectures were broadcast on More4 in 2009.
 In 2010, the lectures returned to the BBC after a ten-year absence from the broadcaster, and have been shown on BBC Four each year since then.